OmniBTC/OmniSwap/aptos/scripts/relayer/README.md

 # Overview

 This is a relay program.
-Responsible for omniswap's wormhole aptos relay.
+Responsible for omniswap's wormhole aptos and evm relay.